- Solicitors For Business

 The UK Bribery Act: A Guide For Companies

-The Bribery Act came into force in 2011 and there is a lot of confusion regarding what it covers and they way in which it will require a change in the way businesses operate.
-This page aims to provide a handy guide to the new law and includes a helpful FAQ section to help businesses ensure they comply with the Act.
+The Bribery Act came into force in 2011 and there is a lot of confusion regarding what it covers and the way in which it will require a change in the way businesses operate.
+This page aims to provide a handy guide to the new law and includes an FAQ section to help businesses ensure they comply with the Act.

 If you have any further questions about the Bribery Act or need any further advice regarding its implications for your business, please do not hesitate to get in touch to speak to a member of our team.
-Simply call us on 0800 652 5559 or complete our online enquiry form and we will give you a call back at a convenient time.
+Simply call us on 0800 652 5559 or complete our online enquiry form and we will give you a callback.

 Find out more about how JMW can help if you have been accused of bribery and corruption here.

 The Bribery Act: A Summary